English original

 Moscow's circular beauty

-In the Moscow map, the circular ring line and the angles of the other lines are contrasting nicely as the Koltsevaya ring line strikingly breaks with the 45° rule.
-All metro systems with ring lines should consider doing their maps like this (at least when the geography allows it, unlike the complicated, elongated circle in London).
-The only other known example is Nanjing's map with an ovoid depiction of its circle line.
+In the Moscow map, the circular line and the angles of the other lines are contrasting nicely as the Koltsevaya line strikingly breaks with the 45° rule.
+All metro systems with ring lines should consider doing this in their maps (at least when the geography allows it, unlike the complicated, elongated circle in London).
+The only other known example is Nagoya's map with an ovoid depiction of its circle line.

-The diagram on the black background looks elegant, but everybody who wants to print it at home will probably hate to waste that much ink.
+The diagram with the black background certainly looks elegant, but everybody who wants to print it at home will probably hate the waste of ink.

 Source: map (pdf), © 2011 stm.info